kamialie/education/README.md

 infrastructure) use `terraform console` command, simply run `templatefile` with the same arguments to see the result; exit console with `exit`

++ best practice - add tag `Terraform` - `true` to any resource to easily distinguish terraform managed resource while in AWS UI

 ## AWS

 ### aws resources